mage-ai/mage-ai/docs/contributing/charts/how_to_add.md

 ### Add default settings to the configuration

 When a user selects a chart type, you can set default values for these options.
-In the same file as above, add the following:
+In the file `mage_ai/frontend/interfaces/ChartBlockType.ts`, add the following:

 ```javascript
 export const DEFAULT_SETTINGS_BY_CHART_TYPE = {